 However, it would help if you only used pure aloe vera gel in hemorrhoids.
 Some people are allergic to aloe vera, particularly those allergic to garlic or onions.

 Check for an allergic reaction by rubbing a dime-sized amount on your forearm.
 Wait 24 to 48 hours.
 If no response occurs, it should be safe to use.

 Hot Bath with Epsom Salt

 Warm baths can help soothe the irritation caused by hemorrhoids.
-You can use a sitz bath, which is a small plastic bathtub that fits over a toilet seat, or take a full-body bath in the tub.
+You can use a sitz bath, a small plastic bathtub that fits over a toilet seat, or take a full-body bath in the tub.

 Ointments and creams, like Preparation H, can be found in almost all pharmacies and can offer immediate relief.
 Some may even reduce swelling and help your hemorrhoid heal faster.